 This kabuki brush is small and cute.
-It's great to use in conjunction with a bronzer or even a face powder.
-It have used it to applied both products and it leaves an even finish, blends and distributes the perfect amount of product around the face.
+It’s great to use in conjunction with a bronzer or even a face powder.
+It has used it to applied both products and it leaves an even finish, blends and distributes the perfect amount of product around the face.
 The bristles are so soft and never scratches the face.
-I love how this comes in a beautiful branded bag so it doesn't get ruined when I just throw it into my makeup bag or handbag.
-I must admit, I haven't carried it around in my handbag but this is the smallest kabuki brush I own.
+I love how this comes in a beautiful branded bag so it doesn’t get ruined when I just throw it into my makeup bag or handbag.
+I must admit, I haven’t carried it around in my handbag but this is the smallest kabuki brush I own.
 Definitely compact!
-It's sturdy and I haven't experienced any shedding.
+It’s sturdy and I haven’t experienced any shedding.
 Definitely a brush that has been made to last.
 This retails at £15.
-Expensive but it's worth it.
+Expensive but it’s worth it.

 Heavenly Hands Nourishing Hand and Nail Lotion*